l7mp/stunner/README.md

 ### Install STUNner

-STUNner support two installation options: a self-contained and easy-to-use Helm chart and a manaul installation method using static Kubernetes manifests.
+STUNner supports two installation options: a self-contained and easy-to-use Helm chart and a manaul installation method using static Kubernetes manifests.

 The simplest way to deploy STUNner is through Helm.
 In this case, all STUNner configuration